harleydutton/tabula-rasa/meta/rejected/Getting started.md

 2. Players should visit the [character creation](#character-creation) section.
 3. The storyteller should head over to the [making an adventure](#making-an-adventure) section if they need help with that.
 <!--I think a map, a battlegrid, tokens, and cards might also be helpful depending the other rules I include-->

+---

+both the player and the storyteller are going to need getting started pages that are relevant to them.
+This page is redundant with [[Tabula home page]]. rejected.